azvbb/NTI-R8-DockerProjects/README.md

 ## Usage

-After running `docker-compose up`, you can verify the files created in the shared volume by checking the logs of **container_3**.
+After running `docker compose up`, you can verify the files created in the shared volume by checking the logs of **container_3**.

 1. **View Created Files**:
    Check the logs of `container_3` by running: